danielleklaasen/gangsterify/README.md

 # Gangsterify
-An NPM module that transforms texts into street slang.
+NPM module that transforms texts into street slang.